evanx/chronica/README.md

 For example, at a specified interval e.g. 45 seconds, we send an HTTP HEAD request and test that the HTTP status code is 200.

 A single YAML configuration file is used.
-There is no database, and no history.
+There is no database, no history and no fancy graphs (yet).

 Alerts are sent to specified email addresses and/or a Slack channel via your Slackbot.